 Nirbhaya case: HC order on Wednesday on Centre's plea against stay on convicts' hanging

-Justice Suresh Kumar Kait had on February 2 reserved order on the Centre's plea after holding special hearing on Saturday and Sunday.

-The Centre and the Delhi government has challenged the trial court's January 31 order staying "till further orders" the execution of all the four convicts in the case -- Mukesh Kumar Singh (32), Pawan Gupta (25), Vinay Kumar Sharma (26) and Akshay Kumar (31), who are lodged in Tihar Jail.
+The Centre and the Delhi government challenged the trial court's January 31 order staying "till further orders" the execution of all the four convicts in the case -- Mukesh Kumar Singh (32), Pawan Gupta (25), Vinay Kumar Sharma (26) and Akshay Kumar (31), who are lodged in Tihar Jail.
+Earlier in the day, the parents of the victim urged the court to expeditiously decide the Centre's plea and were assured by the judge that the order would be passed at the earliest.

+The trial court on January 7, had issued black warrants for the execution of all the four convicts in Tihar jail at 7 AM on January 22.
+However, they could not be hanged due to pendency of mercy petition of one of them.
+Later, on January 17, the trial court fixed February 1, 6 AM as the hanging date and time.

+On January 31, the trial court again stayed the execution as the counsel for three convicts -- Pawan, Vinay and Akshay -- urged it to adjourn the matter "sine die" saying their legal remedies were yet to be exhausted.
+While the mercy pleas of Mukesh and Vinay have been rejected by the President, Pawan has not yet filed it.
+Akshay's mercy plea was filed on February 1 and is pending.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)